Jackrabbits are Not Rabbits

 The antelope and black-tailed jackrabbits are desert dwelling hares that live in Arizona’s Sonoran Desert.
 The antelope jackrabbit is the larger hare, weighing as much as 10 pounds.
 Its distinctly tall ears are edged in white and it has a patch of white fur on both flanks.
 When the antelope hare darts from a predator, the white on the flanks flash, resembling the flash of the pronghorn antelope.

 The smaller black-tailed jack weighs about 5-8 pounds.
 It is more commonly spotted in the Sonoran Desert than the antelope jack, however, its range does not extend into the southern parts of this desert.
 This brownish jackrabbit features black-tipped ears and tail.
 Usually found in open flat areas, the male and female are similar in markings although the females are often slightly larger than the males.

 To conserve energy, both hares are mostly nocturnal, resting in the shade during the day and moving about to feed at night.
 They often rest and forage in small groups.
 Jacks are herbivores and consume grasses, mesquite leaves, beans, clover and cacti.
 Technically, they do not consume surface water; instead, they obtain water in the plants they eat.
 They rely on their eyes and ears for protection and often stand on their back legs and stretch upward to view predators.
 Antelope jacks will sometimes freeze when they spot a predator but if necessary can run 30 plus mph and leap 15 feet in the air to escape.
 Black-tailed jacks rarely freeze; they prefer zigzagging to escape predation.

 If you want to see a jackrabbit, where could you go?
 Why the desert, of course.
 You may need binoculars because jackrabbits are elusive and difficult to spot despite their large populations.
-Below are parks with hiking and biking trails where you are likely to spot either or both of the hares.
+Below are parks with hiking and biking trails where you are likely to spot either or both of our charming hares.

 - Apache Wash Trailhead (Phoenix)